-JESSE MERLIN returns to OSJ in 2014-15 to perform at the Irene Dalis Memorial Concert.
-Other engagements this season include the role of Buckingham (Richard III) with the Ecletic Company Theater in Los Angeles, and the role of William Kellar in the film Helen Kellar vs. Nightwolves.
-He also continues to appear as Dr. Hill (Re-Animator the Musical) for which he has received critical praise.
+JESSE MERLIN returned to OSJ in 2014-15 to perform at the Irene Dalis Memorial Concert.
+Other engagements that season included the role of Buckingham (Richard III) with the Ecletic Company Theater in Los Angeles, and the role of William Kellar in the film Helen Kellar vs. Nightwolves.
+He also continued to appear as Dr. Hill (Re-Animator the Musical) for which he has received critical praise.

 Most recently, he was featured in a nationally aired NPR feature about his career in horror musicals, as well as a rave review in the New York Times.
 Recent engagements featured him in a small part in Clint Eastwood’s film Jersey Boys.
 He continues to perform with the Opera A La Carte touring company, having recently appeared as the Major General in The Pirates of Penzance.